Witty-Kitty/deepspeech-rest-api-kiswahili/README.md

 - STT the WebSocket way (simple test)

 WebSockets don't support `curl`.
-To take advantage of this feature, you will have to write a web app to send request to `ws://0.0.0.0:8000/api/stt/ws`
+To take advantage of this feature, you will have to write a web app to send request to `ws://0.0.0.0:8000/api/stt/ws`.

+Below command can be used to check if the WebSocket is running.
 ```shell
 python3 test_websocket.py
 ```
+In the both cases (HTTP and WebSocket), you should get a result in below format.

 ```json
 {